What is an arthroscope?

 Corrective surgery, if needed, may be done during the initial diagnostic procedure.

-Dressings or bandages may be put on the incisions.
+Stitches (sutures) with dressings or bandages may be put on the incisions.

 The small puncture wounds created by the arthroscope and probing tools may take several